Definition of a High Performance Building

 HVAC & DHW (Domestic Hot Water)

 Cost effective radiant floor is the best heating option when designing with high mass passive solar and solar thermal DHW.
-Room to room zoning control is the best way to get comfort and efficiency.
+Room by room piping and zoning control is the best way to get comfort and efficiency.
 Floor covering and room use considerations are also key elements.
 Cold Climate High SEER ductless mini-split heat pumps are normally the best option for cooling energy efficient buildings.
-Other considerations include passive solar, cost of fuel sources, cost of PV (photo voltaic) solar electric system, amount of federal, state and utility company rebates, etc.
+Other considerations include passive solar, cost of fuel sources, cost of PV (photo voltaic) solar electric system, amount of federal, state and utility rebates, etc.

 Controlled, Dedicated, Balanced and Filtered HRV Displacement Ventilation

 Build it air tight and ventilate it right.
-A high efficient (80%), multi-speed HRV ventilator with dedicated displacement ducting using a whole house MERV13 air filter box will ensure great indoor air quality.
+A high efficient (80%), multi-speed HRV ventilator with dedicated displacement ducting using a whole house MERV13 air filter will ensure great indoor air quality.

 Automatic Night Cooling

 HRV bypass night cooling cost very little in energy but drastically reduces daytime cooling energy while it increases indoor air quality.
 The higher the mass of the indoor building components, the better the automatic night cooling works.
-In some cases, this can result in the elimination of all mechanical cooling.

 Include solar thermal domestic hot water preheat system, as this provides free domestic hot water heat, reducing total DHW operational costs.